 The duration of treatment depends on the diagnosis (the size of the area of tissue degradation is also important: the bigger it is, the longer it will take to treat).

 It is the cavity in the bone tissue that has a very thin coating which is “attached” to the dental root.
 The cyst increases in size without pain or any other symptoms.
 During the exacerbation phase (usually it is accompanied by the weakening of the immune system) the cyst cavity is filled with pus, and then it is not a laughing matter anymore: the pain at any kind of pressure, even after the light touch with the tongue, wobbliness, swelling of gums and soft tissues, malaise, and fever.

 Granuloma is a small cyst.
 If it is left untreated, granuloma grows bigger and turns into cystogranuloma and then – cyst.
 Granuloma and cyst both are clearly shaped on X-ray pictures.

 The iStomatolog Center offers a number of methods, developed by our specialists, which employ the full range of various techniques (laser and ozone treatment, endodontic equipment, special pastes from Kuraray Japan) for swift and painless dental treatment without surgical interference, with the exception of repeated exacerbations.

 What is the cost of dental cyst treatment?

-The information about the total cost of dental cyst treatment, the stages of treatment and its duration will be provided after the full checkup, the X-ray and computer diagnostics which will be conducted during a free consultation at the iStomatolog Center.
+The information about the total cost of dental cyst treatment, the stages of treatment and its duration will be provided after the full checkup, the X-ray and computer diagnostics which will be conducted during a consultation at the iStomatolog Center.